harchuk/argocd-lint/docs/PLUGINS.md

 repositories served over secure transports.
 Combine them with the core bundle or extend them with organisation-specific controls.

+### Community bundle submissions

+We welcome third-party bundles that follow these guardrails:

+1. **Structure** – place each bundle under `bundles/<name>/` with a short `README.md` describing the intent, ownership, and configuration knobs.
+2. **Metadata completeness** – every rule must populate `id`, `description`, `severity`, `category`, and (where applicable) `help_url` so downstream tooling can surface context.
+3. **Deterministic tests** – ensure the curated bundle test suite continues to pass (`go test ./pkg/plugin/rego`); add focused rule tests when behaviour is more complex than metadata checks.
+4. **Documentation** – reference real-world examples or playbooks so reviewers can verify the rule logic and intended rollout pattern.
+5. **Review checklist** – PRs should include sample lint output and, ideally, a `argocd-lint plugins list --dir bundles/<name>` snippet to highlight the new rule metadata.

+Maintainers verify that bundles compile, include actionable metadata, and ship with clear guidance before merging community contributions.

 ### Repo-server integration

 To run the same policies inside Argo CD, follow the starter kit in